Fostering in Kent

-FosterCare UK is an independent fostering agency.
+FosterCare UK is an independent fostering agency, with an office based in Ashford.
 This means that we work with local authorities across the south east of England to provide high-quality fostering services when the authorities own supply of foster carers isn’t large enough to meet demand.

 We work with local councils across Kent and, sadly, there still are not enough foster parents to provide caring homes for the ever-growing number of children and young people in need of care after having to leave their birth families.
 This is why we need your help.
 Together we can help make a real difference to the lives of young people across Kent.

 If you’re reading this, then chances are you already have one of the things that the best foster parents have – a loving and caring personality and a desire to help children in need.
 Before you can take on your first foster placement, however, you need to make sure you have a couple of things.
 First, you need to make sure you’re in good health and are over the age of 21 – this is just so we know that you’re physically able to care for a foster placement.
 There’s no upper age limit for becoming a foster carer as long as you are still capable of providing care.
 Nor does your gender, sexuality, race, religion or nationality prevent you from applying to be a foster carer.

 As well as the above, you also need to have a spare room in your house that is suitable for use as a bedroom and can accommodate all essential bedroom furniture.
 A safe and private space to call their own is an important part of the development process for any child, but having a secure space to relax in is even more important to foster children and is a vital part of a successful foster placement.